joyboseroy/dharma-tech/README.md

 **For scholars and teachers:** Cross-tradition philosophical comparison grounded in a typed knowledge graph, a Computational Madhyamaka reasoning engine, a passage index of 1,126 text segments across 10 canonical sources.

-**For developers:** MCP server that connects all tools to Claude Desktop, shared graph/LLM/RAG infrastructure, a typed philosophical knowledge graph ready to load into FalkorDB or NetworkX.
+**For developers:** MCP server + command-line client running entirely in WSL/Linux terminal.
+Shared graph/LLM/RAG infrastructure.
+Typed philosophical knowledge graph ready to load into FalkorDB or NetworkX.

 Everything runs locally.
 No data leaves your machine.
 No API keys required.